Kyza/jsfbdfdb/README.md

 # JSFBDFDB

-A project dedicated to automating the creatation of a working BDFDB in JSFuck.
+A project dedicated to automating the transpiling of a working BDFDB in JSFuck.